srobo-legacy/fritter/README.md

 to see if it contains any new template files.
 Any templates found are inspected to see who to send them to, as determined via group mappings within an LDAP database, and then queued for sending.

+## Configuration
+See `config.ini` for the defaults and explanations.
+All the various scripts also load a `local.ini` which can override any of the values.